DataCueCo/slate/source/index.html.md

 ### Content-Type

 Whenever you are sending us JSON (all endpoints except `DELETE`).
 Remember to set a content-type header to "application/json", some http libraries will do this for you automatically.

 `Content-Type: application/json`

 # Store Frontend

+Integrate DataCue to your storefront in two steps:

+1. Add our javascript library and set a config object for all pages (except payment / order checkout pages)

+2. Include banner and/or product widgets to the pages you want to show recommendations

+## Include DataCue JS library

 > Remember to include the config snippet *before* the external scripts